woocommerce/woocommerce/docs/high-performance-order-storage/cli-tools.md

 You have to specify which datastore to use as source (either `posts` or `hpos`) and which one to use as destination.
 The `--meta_keys` and `--props` arguments receive a comma separated list of meta keys and order properties, which can be used to move only certain data from one datastore to the other, instead of the whole order.

-Note that `wp wc hpos backfill` differs from `wp wc cot sync` in various ways:
+Note that `wp wc hpos backfill` differs from `wp wc hpos sync` in various ways:

 - You can specify which order to operate on, which gives you more control for one-off operations.
 - It lets you move order data between datastores irrespective of what the current order storage is in WC settings.
-In contrast, `wp wc cot sync` will only sync data from the current datastore to the other.
+In contrast, `wp wc hpos sync` will only sync data from the current datastore to the other.
 - In addition to letting you migrate full orders, it lets you choose which bits of data (order fields or metadata) to migrate.

 #### Example 1 - Migrate a full order from HPOS to posts